Virtual Centre of Excellence and Common Vision

 What training materials are available and how can we put together a consistent, coherent set of training materials?

 We hope you will find these reports informative and will be excited by the proposals which make sure that these paper reports give rise to practical help for funders, repositories, publishers and users of all levels of expertise.

-Please let us know what you think here (you will need to register for a login).
+Please let us know what you think by completing the comment box below (you will need to register for a login).

-APARSEN will be organising webinars and workshops to discuss all these and more so keep your eyes open for annnouncements.
+APARSEN is organising webinars and workshops to discuss all these and more so keep your eyes open for annnouncements.